Creative

 Step 6.

+The two halves will then need to be left to fully dry out.
+You can also gently dry them with a hair dryer which speeds up the process.
 When they are dry, they’ll be much paler in colour and won't feel cold to the touch.
-Then, you’re ready to paint and decorate!
+Now you’re ready to paint and decorate!

 Step 7.